-ACCESSORY.
-A building or use naturally and normally incidental, subordinate, or secondary to the main building on or use of the premises.
+ACCESSORY USE.
+A use naturally and normally incidental and subordinate to the main use of the premises.

 ADULT BOOK OR NOVELTY STORES.
 An establishment having a substantial or significant portion of its stock in trade, books, magazines, and other items which are distinguished or characterized by their emphasis on matter depicting, describing or relating to "Specified Sexual Activities" or "Specified Anatomical Areas", or an establishment with a segment or section devoted to the sale or display of such material or items.